-Caroline Gutman is a freelance photojournalist based in Philadelphia, Pennsylvania.
-Her work looks at stories reflecting policy, gender and economic inequality and art and cultural innovation.
-Clients include The Washington Post, Buzzfeed News,...
+Caroline Gutman is a freelance photographer and writer based between Washington, DC and Philadelphia, PA, USA.
+Her work often looks at gender and economic inequality, climate change, and art and cultural innovation.
+Her work has been featured by...

 Focus:Photographer, Photojournalist, Writer, Researcher, Reporter, Travel, Environment, History, Documentary, News, Video, Photography, Domestic, Foreign, Portraiture, Stock, Lifestyle, Culture, Foreign Desk, Arts & Culture, Freelance, Civil Rights and Social Inequality, Humanitarian, Assignments, Commercial, Entrepreneur, Editorial, Storyteller